 McMahon has over 35 years of management and director experience, having served as managing director and CEO of Skilled Group (ASX: SKE) for five years, COO of Coles Supermarkets and managing director of Coles Express during five years at Coles (ASX: COL), and spent nineteen years with Royal Dutch Shell both in Australia and overseas.

-The project received initial interest from overseas, with Japanese-based conglomerate Nippon Suisan Kaisha (Nissui) investing $25 million in 2018 for a 15 per cent share of Seafarms.
+The project received initial interest from overseas, with Japan-based conglomerate Nippon Suisan Kaisha (Nissui) investing $25 million in 2018 for a 15 per cent share of Seafarms.

 Help us deliver quality journalism to you.

 As a free and independent news site providing daily updates